markomanninen/creativepowerofthefloweroflife/appendix1.md

 ## Class n

 There is practically no limit how many layers of circles you can draw on the FOL motif.
 Just a minority of artifacts shows greater than class 3 formation of the FOL however.
-Idalion cup has class 5 FOL and actually the “fruit of life” symbol of D. Melchizedek would fit inside the Idalion cup formation.
+Idalion cup has class 5 FOL and actually the “fruit of life” symbol presented by D. Melchizedek would fit inside the Idalion cup formation.
 Bronze vessel from Nimrud has extraordinary big formation, class 8 FOL.

 ## Class p